Bali

-Bali is the only Hindu-majority province in Indonesia, with 86.9% of the population adhering to Balinese Hinduism.
+Bali is the only Hindu-majority province in Indonesia, with 86.40% of the population adhering to Balinese Hinduism.
 It is renowned for its highly developed arts, including traditional and modern dance, sculpture, painting, leather, metalworking, and music.
 The Indonesian International Film Festival is held every year in Bali.
-Other international events that have been held in Bali include Miss World 2013, the 2018 Annual Meetings of the International Monetary Fund and the World Bank Group and the 2022 G20 summit.
-In March 2017, TripAdvisor named Bali as the world's top destination in its Traveller's Choice award, which it also earned in January 2021.
+Other international events that have been held in Bali include Miss World 2013, the 2018 Annual Meetings of the International Monetary Fund and the World Bank Group, and the 2022 G20 summit.
+In March 2017, Tripadvisor named Bali as the world's top destination in its Traveler's Choice award, which it earned once again in January 2021.

-Bali is part of the Coral Triangle, the area with the highest biodiversity of marine species, especially fish and turtles.
+Bali is part of the Coral Triangle, an area with high diversity of marine species, especially fish and turtles.
 In this area alone, over 500 reef-building coral species can be found.
 For comparison, this is about seven times as many as in the entire Caribbean.
 Bali is the home of the Subak irrigation system, a UNESCO World Heritage Site.
 It is also home to a unified confederation of kingdoms composed of 10 traditional royal Balinese houses, each house ruling a specific geographic area.
 The confederation is the successor of the Bali Kingdom.
-The royal houses are not recognised by the government of Indonesia; however, they originated before Dutch colonisation.
+The royal houses, which originated before Dutch colonisation, are not recognised by the government of Indonesia.

+Etymology

+The name Bali is attested in ancient Balinese inscriptions as part of the compound *Vāli-dvīpa* (or *Wāli-dvīpa*), where Sanskrit **dvīpa** (Sanskrit: द्वीप) means "island".

+One of the earliest attestations of *Vāli-dvīpa* occurs in the Belanjong (Blanjong) pillar inscription, dated to Saka year 835 / Phalguna month, under King Sri Kesari Warmadewa (c.
+914 CE).

+The precise meaning of the element *Vāli* (or *Bali*) in *Vāli-dvīpa* is not certain.
+Some hypothesized interpretations include: